Buyer’s Guide: Granite Countertops

 Are granite countertops right for you?
 Here is some expert advice.

 Granite.
 It’s the most popular natural countertop surface for kitchens and baths in America.
 And for good reason—it’s durable, easy to maintain, and beautiful.
 It’s also a relatively simple upgrade in an old kitchen that will add value to your home should you choose to sell it.
-For more insight on this appealing material, we turned to contractor Gencer Hepozden, owner of Perspective Construction in New York City.
-Read on for his insights on this favored product.
+For more insight on granite countertops, we turned to contractor Gencer Hepozden, owner of Perspective Construction in New York City.

 What is granite?

 It is a natural, sturdy stone that is more durable than marble.
 It comes in a wide range of colors, and a wide range of edge treatments are also available.
 Compared to marble, it offers a more uniform pattern is more sturdy.